 Of course always remember the principle of streamlining for efficient swimming.

 It's now 3 years since I first tried paddles and only now do I feel completely comfortable with them so give them time and start small.
-It is unlikely that you will instantly love them... try a little patience yeah!
+It is unlikely that you will instantly love them... try a little patience.

-Many swimruns take part in exposed sections of sea and lakes so do some training with the paddles in windy conditions, get used to handling them in waves and rough water.
+Many swimruns take part in exposed sections of sea and lakes so do some training with the paddles in windy conditions and swell, get used to handling them in waves and rough water.
+You may want to use smaller paddles if conditions are particularly rough - test, test, test.

 Recently Seal blades asked me to test their product.
 Originally designed for surfers, they may be worth giving a try for swimrun.
 They feel better than expected in the water and they didn't put any unexpected strains on my shoulders in testing.